easyui/SwiftMan/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate SwiftMan into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "easyui/SwiftMan" ~> 3.4